Best Pregnancy Safe Face Moisturizer (Updated 2026 Guide)

 - • Retinol - causes birth defects affecting the brain and heart with no established safe threshold

-- • Phenoxyethanol - has FDA warnings due to central nervous system effects
+- • Phenoxyethanol - has FDA warnings for nursing products due to central nervous system effects

 - • Fragrance - contains phthalates linked to preterm birth and neurodevelopmental effects